JCMexplains/writing-for-success-2023/textbook.md

 >From: A Concerned Citizen
 >
->The intersection of Central Avenue and Lake Street is dangerous and demands immediate consideration for the installation of a controlling mechanism.
+>The intersection of Central Avenue and Lake Street is dangerous and demands immediate consideration for a stoplight or stop sign.
 I have lived in Lakeview my entire life, and during that time I have witnessed too many accidents and close calls at that intersection.
 I would like the Department of Transportation to answer this question: how many lives have to be lost on the corner of Central